-If you are writing something absolutely devastating in your story, such as a heartbreak or death scene, it’s natural as a writer that you want to make your audience cry when it happens.
+If you are writing something absolutely devastating in your story, such as a heartbreak or a death scene, it’s natural as a writer that you want to make your audience cry when it happens.
 If they cry, that means you have successfully connected with them in a way that is powerful enough to move them, which means your story is well written enough to connect with.

 There are two ways you can go about reeking emotional devastation on your audience.